dsmsuite/dsmsuite.github.io/about.md

 Although the DSM suite has been developed in C#, code analyzers can be developed in any language.
 The only requirement is that its output conforms to the XSD schema mentioned in the [user guide](user_guide).

 I you have a code analyzer for a specific programming language or environment, please let me know, so I share this information on these pages.

-If you find defects or have suggestions please subsmit a ticket for the appropriate repository.

 Also let me know if you would like to contribute to the DSM tool suite development.